weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 | Object is out of date. | Update the object on stale nodes. |
 | Object was deleted on some replicas. | Returns an error.
 Deletion may have failed, or the object may have been partially recreated. |

-When Weaviate resyncs data, the repair process depends on the collection's write consistency guarantees.
+When Weaviate resyncs data, the replication process depends on the collection's write consistency guarantees.

 | Write consistency level | Read consistency level | Action |
 | :- | :- |